zNaLa/docs/docs/FAQ.md

 Rythm uses the default volume when using audio streams.
 In order to change the volume of these audio streams we need to enable encoding.
 As encoding requires a lot of computing resources, only donators can access this feature.

 You may set the local volume of Rythm for yourself:
-1. If you are on PC, you can right-click Rythm in the voice channel and adjust the user volume slider as shown below.
+1. If you are on computer, you can right-click Rythm in the voice channel and adjust the user volume slider as shown below.

 ![VolumeMenu](/img/docs/faq/user-volume.png)